YAM Ensemble

-YAM Ensemble brings together young people from Turkey, Greece, and Germany for a three-week music project in Istanbul, Agios Lavrentios, and Weimar.
+brings together young people from Turkey, Greece, and Germany for a three-week music project in Istanbul, Agios Lavrentios, and Weimar.
 If you are a young musician (of any nationality) living in one of these countries and want to participate in a 25- to 30-piece ensemble that will study and perform a mixture of klezmer/Yiddish, Greek, Turkish and Sephardic music, then YAM is for you!
 Both singers and instrumentalists are welcome.

 The first edition of YAM Ensemble took place in the summer of 2024, when we travelled to Agios Lavrentios, Thessaloniki, Weimar, Erfurt, and Eisenach (see some photos here).
-In the summer of 2025, thanks to Erasmus+ funding from the European Union, we will be able to learn and perform together in Turkey, Greece and Germany!
+In the summer of 2025, thanks to Erasmus+ funding from the European Union, we were able to learn and perform together in Turkey, Greece and Germany!

 What to expect as a participant?